guilhermepereiraz/guilhermepereiraz/README.md

 ## 👋 Hi there, welcome to my Github profile

-- My name is Guilherme and i'm a Java Developer, from São Paulo, Brazil 🇧🇷
+- My name is Guilherme and i'm a Front-end Developer, from São Paulo, Brazil 🇧🇷

 ## My Techs
 <div align="left">